Ivana-Gerchakova/Python-Hachathon---Math-Stats/README.md

 - **Medication Efficacy:** The analysis, including tests, hypotheses, and model predictions, suggests that the administered medication shows effectiveness for patients with elevated blood pressure.

 - **Temporal Blood Pressure Changes:** Initial findings indicate a potential difference in blood pressure measurements between the first day and the 6-month mark.
-However, further confirmation is needed, considering various factors influencing the patients' current health
+However, further confirmation is needed, considering various factors influencing the patients' current health.

 ## Team Memebers
 - Ivana Gerchakova